-This Prospectus, the Sub-Fund Information Card and each Classes Information Card are governed by and construed in accordance with the laws of the Republic of Ireland and the main (but not the sole) legal implication of the contractual relationship entered into for the purpose of investment in this Fund is that an investor purchases Units in a Sub-Fund of the Fund where a Unit issued in a Sub-Fund represents the beneficial ownership of one undivided share in the assets of the relevant Sub-Fund or Class (where applicable).
+This Prospectus, the Sub-Fund Information Card and each Classes Information Card are governed by and construed in accordance with the laws of the Republic of Ireland and the main (but not the sole) legal implication of the contractual relationship entered into for the purpose of investment in this Fund is that an investor purchases Units in a Sub-Fund of the Fund where a Unit issued in a Sub-Fund or Class (where applicable).
 Each Unitholder is bound by the terms of this Prospectus, the Trust Deed and the application form executed by or on behalf of each Unitholder.
 The application form is governed by Irish law and the parties thereto submit to the jurisdiction of the Irish courts.
 Irish law provides for the enforcement of judgments obtained in other countries subject to certain conditions having been met.